Loyola University > Center for Engaged Learning, Teaching, and Scholarship (CELTS) > Symposium > Ways to Participate

 The recipient of the Community Partner Award for Coeducation will receive $500 to support their great work.

-Presentations for the 2022 Undergraduate Research & Engagement Symposium will be available online from Tuesday, April 19 through Sunday, April 24.
+The symposium will be held in-person on April 22nd, 2023.
 We encourage you to attend the symposium and celebrate the exciting scholarship and community impact of Loyola’s undergraduate students.

 Planning Your Presentation